umwelt-software/tinyproto/README.md

 small amount of resources.
 It is also can be compiled for desktop Linux system, and it can be built it for Windows.
 All you need is to implement callback for writing and reading bytes from communication line.
+With this library you can easy communicate your Arduino with applications on PC and other boards.
+You don't need to think about data synchronization between points.

 ## History